pacifics/PassDao/README.md

 - This Dao is for Ethereum Blockchain (ETH) only and is not foreseen to run on "Ethereum Classic" Blockchain (ETC).

-- We limit the amount to send to the funding smart contract and if fueled we limit the amount to fund to the Dao for each partner.
-Our first goal is decentralization and we want everyone to be able to become a shareholder.

-- Payments to the contractors are done with ethers and step by step.
-Each contractor proposal can contain serveral orders from the Dao if the total ordered amount is less than the amount of the proposal.

-- It is possible to link a funding proposal with a contractor proposal and that will be completed only if the funding is fueled during a predefined period, otherwise the Dao is not funded and the contractor proposal not completed.
-We use this method for the first Project Manager proposal and the primary funding.
-For the next steps of the project, we can proceed in the same way and with no ether balance in the Dao after the funding.

-- If the work of a contractor allows the development of our project, it should increase the value of Pass reputation tokens which belongs to the Community.
+- If the work of a contractor allows the development of the projects, it should increase the value of shares and Pass reputation tokens which belongs to the Community.
 In this case, there is no need for shareholders to report any revenue from the contractor.

 - Make a proposal will cost board meeting fees.
-In case of funding or Dao rules proposals, the fees return to the creator of the proposal if the quorum is reached.
+In case of funding or Dao rules proposals, the creator of the proposal will receive shares if the proposal is estimated (but not necessarily approved).

 - The shareholders should vote on contractor proposals as it's the only way to receive board meeting fees.

-- A period to consider or set the proposal is foreseen before each board meeting.

-- After a vote, the share holders are not able to transfer tokens until the end of the board meeting.

 =

 # About Security

-- It is necessary to be included in the mailing list in order to participate in the first funding.
-It will avoid the possibility to fund using "hundreds" addresses and allow to check that partners's addresses are not related to a smart contract.

 - By allowing fundings (public or private) for each step of the project and by limiting the presale and funding amounts, we limit the amount of money "at risk" and avoid useless blocked ethers in the Dao.

-- In case of any bug or exploit during the primary funding, the project manager (who is confident in the security of the smart contract) promises to do his best to complete the work foreseen in his proposal without asking for additional funds.
-He can also abort the funding and refund before the closing time of the funding.

 - Only the Dao shareholders can decide by vote to allow the transfer of shares.

-- There is no calldata function.
-We use a “withdraw” pattern instead of a “send” pattern.

-=

-# Upgrading, cloning and splitting procedures

-In case of bugs or improvements, the funding smart contract can be updated and called in new Dao proposals.

-Shareholders can also upgrade the Dao smart contract by vote without migrating the manager smart contracts.
-This is technically an easy procedure which will allow improving how the Dao works without cloning the shares ans tokens.

-It is also possible to send the Dao balance to a new Dao manager smart contract and to clone the shares and tokens.
-In this way, we can upgrade the manager smart contracts or create others Dao projects for our Community.
-Each project will have its own DAO which is linked to a Community and which can move with time.
-Therefore, this is a way to split DAOs.